replicatedhq/troubleshoot.sh/docs/source/analyze/weave-report.md

 ## Paramaters

-**reportFileGlob:** Filepath in the support bundle for collected weave reports.
+**reportFileGlob:** Filepath in the support bundle for collected Weave reports.

 ## Example Analyzer Definition